ecs-org/ecs-appliance/README.md

 # ECS-Appliance

-the ecs appliance is a selfservice production setup virtual machine builder and executor. it can be stacked on top of the developer vm, but is independend of it.
+the ecs appliance is a selfservice production setup virtual machine builder and executor. it can be stacked on top of the developer vm, but is independent of it.

-Jump To:
+Contents:
 + [Install](#install-appliance)
 + [Configure](#configure-appliance)
 + [Maintenance](#maintenance)